Farama-Foundation/gym-docs/docs/source/content/vector_api.md

     envs = gym.vector.make("CartPole-v1", num_envs=3, context="spawn")
 ```
 ### Working with vectorized environments
-While standard Gym environments take a single action and return a single observation (with a reward, and boolean indicating termination), vectorized environments take a *batch of actions* as input, and return a *batch of observations*, together with an array of rewards and booleans indicating if the episode ended in each sub-environment.
+While standard Gym environments take a single action and return a single observation (with a reward, and boolean indicating termination), vectorized environments take a *batch of actions* as input, and return a *batch of observations*, together with an array of rewards and booleans indicating if the episode ended in each environment copy.